Muslim-314/CALU/README.md

 7. OR
 8. NOT
 9. XOR
-10.XNOR
+10. XNOR
-11.NAND
+11. NAND
-12.NOR
+12. NOR
-13.Increment complex number (R++ and I++)
+13. Increment complex number (R++ and I++)
-14.Decrement complex number (R-- and I--)
+14. Decrement complex number (R-- and I--)
-15.Find the angle of the complex number
+15. Find the angle of the complex number
-16.Swap the real and imaginary parts of complex numbers
+16. Swap the real and imaginary parts of complex numbers
-17.Check if A magnitude is greater than B magnitude
+17. Check if A magnitude is greater than B magnitude
 ---

 ### FLAGS